mrc-ide/squire_js/README.md

  * betaSet - is an array of beta values that will change in line with `ttBeta`
  * nBeds - is the country's capacity for hospital beds
  * nICUBeds - is the country's capacity in Intensive Care
+ * probNonSevereDeathTreatment - is the probability of death given you require general hospital bed
+ * probSevereDeathTreatment - is the probability of death given you require ICU bed
  * timeStart - is the timestep to begin the simulation
  * timeEnd - is the timestep to end the simulation